timotheonpaulonlee/TimeGiver/README.md

 ![Graph showing brightness over the course of a day with a simple schedule generated using the TimeGiver framework](/images/illustrations/livingroombrightnessillustration.png)

 ## Attributions
 TimeGiver is based on the research and development work of Timothy Lee, a 3rd-year medical student at Mayo Clinic Alix School of Medicine with strong interests in circadian rhythm disorders and the importance of regular, restorative sleep to good mental health.
-Questions and comments can be directed to Timothy Lee, @timotheonpaulonlee on Github.
+Questions and comments can be directed to Timothy Lee, @timotheonpaulonlee on Github or linkedin.com/in/timothy-paul-lee/.